makam2901/job-search/README.md

 7. Satisfied, he clicks `Finalize Resume`.
 The PDF is saved and the version is locked.
 8. Finally, he clicks `Track Application` to add it to his tracking board.

+### 2.2 Cover Letter Generation (`Cover Letter` Tab)

+This tab helps you create a compelling, AI-generated cover letter based on your finalized resume and the specific job description.

+- <u>**Application Selection**</u>: To begin, select a project from the sidebar.
+This feature requires a finalized resume, so it will only activate for projects where you have completed Step 5 in the `Applications` tab.

+- <u>**AI-Powered Drafting**</u>: The tool automatically pulls your finalized resume data and the saved job description.
+You can add extra instructions or points of emphasis for the AI.

+- <u>**Content Generation**</u>: Click Generate Cover Letter, and the AI will write a full-length cover letter that creates a persuasive narrative, connecting your key achievements to the employer's needs.

+- <u>**Review and Save**</u>: The generated text appears in an editor where you can make final adjustments.
+Once satisfied, clicking Save will create a `CoverLetter_{Your_Name}`.pdf file within your project folder.

+#### <u>User Journey Example (Cover Letter Tab)</u>:

+9. Now that his resume for "Innovate Inc." is finalized, Alex clicks on the `Cover Letter` tab.
+10. The workspace loads, automatically pulling in the job description for the Data Scientist role.
+11. In the `Additional Details` text box, he writes, "Please highlight my experience in deploying models on GCP, as mentioned in the projects."
+12. He clicks Generate Cover Letter.
+The AI drafts a professional letter that tells a story about his past successes and explicitly links them to the requirements in the job description.
+13. Alex reads the generated letter, is pleased with the result, and clicks Save.
+A polished CoverLetter_Alex.pdf is immediately saved to his project directory, ready for the application.
-### Cold Email Generation (`Email` Tab)
+### 2.2 Cold Email Generation (`Email` Tab)
 This tab helps you craft personalized outreach emails for your finalized applications.

-- **Application Selection**: Select a finalized application from the sidebar.
+- <u>**Application Selection**</u>: Select a finalized application from the sidebar.
 The tool will automatically pull the corresponding job and resume data.
 - Contact Details: Enter the name, email, and LinkedIn URL of the recruiter or hiring manager.
-- **AI-Powered Generation**: The AI uses the contact's LinkedIn profile (if provided), the job description, and your finalized resume to generate a personalized cold email that highlights your most relevant qualifications.
+- <u>**AI-Powered Generation**</u>: The AI uses the contact's LinkedIn profile (if provided), the job description, and your finalized resume to generate a personalized cold email that highlights your most relevant qualifications.
-- **Email Composer**: The generated subject and body appear in an editable composer, allowing you to make final tweaks.
+- <u>**Email Composer**</u>: The generated subject and body appear in an editable composer, allowing you to make final tweaks.
-- **Actions:**
+- <u>**Actions**</u>:
     - `Download Resume`: Quickly download the finalized PDF to attach to your email.
     - `Track Email`: Send the email details (recipient, company, etc.) to the Tracker tab.
     - `Open in Email Client`: Open a pre-filled mailto: link in your default email application.

-#### User Journey Example (`Email` Tab):
+#### <u>User Journey Example (`Email` Tab)</u>:

-9. After finalizing his resume, Alex switches to the Email tab.
+14. After finalizing his resume, Alex switches to the Email tab.
-10. He selects the "Innovate Inc. - Data Scientist" project from the sidebar.
+15. He selects the "Innovate Inc. - Data Scientist" project from the sidebar.
 The workspace populates with the project's details.
-11. He does a quick search on LinkedIn and finds the hiring manager, Jane Doe.
+16. He does a quick search on LinkedIn and finds the hiring manager, Jane Doe.
 He enters her name, email, and LinkedIn profile URL into the contact fields.
-12. He clicks `Generate Email`.
+17. He clicks `Generate Email`.
 The AI analyzes Jane's profile, the JD, and his resume, and produces a personalized draft that mentions a recent article Jane posted.
-13. Alex reads the draft, makes a small tweak to the closing, and clicks `Download Resume` to get the PDF he just finalized.
+18. Alex reads the draft, makes a small tweak to the closing, and clicks `Download Resume` to get the PDF he just finalized.
-14. He then clicks `Open in Email Client`, which opens his default mail app with the recipient, subject, and body pre-filled.
+19. He then clicks `Open in Email Client`, which opens his default mail app with the recipient, subject, and body pre-filled.
 He attaches the resume and sends the email.
-15. Back in ApplySmart, he clicks `Track Email` to log the outreach in the tracker.
+20. Back in ApplySmart, he clicks `Track Email` to log the outreach in the tracker.

-### Favorites (`Favorites` Tab)
+### 2.3 Favorites (`Favorites` Tab)

 A simple tool to keep track of companies you are particularly interested in.

-- **Add Companies:** Quickly add companies to a grid of favorites.
+- <u>**Add Companies**</u>: Quickly add companies to a grid of favorites.
-- **Daily Checklist:** Mark companies you've checked for new openings each day.
+- <u>**Daily Checklist**</u>: Mark companies you've checked for new openings each day.
 The checklist resets daily.

-#### User Journey Example (Favorites Tab):
+#### <u>User Journey Example (`Favorites` Tab)</u>:

-16. Impressed by Innovate Inc.'s work, Alex navigates to the Favorites tab and adds "Innovate Inc." to his list of target companies.
+21. Impressed by Innovate Inc.'s work, Alex navigates to the Favorites tab and adds "Innovate Inc." to his list of target companies.
-17. The next morning, as part of his routine, he visits the Favorites tab and checks the box next to "Innovate Inc." to mark that he has checked their career page for new roles today.
+22. The next morning, as part of his routine, he visits the Favorites tab and checks the box next to "Innovate Inc." to mark that he has checked their career page for new roles today.

-### Application & Email Tracking (`Tracker` Tab)
+### 2.4 Application & Email Tracking (`Tracker` Tab)

 A central dashboard to monitor the status of all your job-seeking activities.

-- **Dual Views:** Switch between an `Applications` table and an `Emails` table.
+- <u>**Dual Views**</u>: Switch between an `Applications` table and an `Emails` table.
-- **Editable Tables:** All fields in the tables are directly editable.
+- <u>**Editable Tables**</u>: All fields in the tables are directly editable.
 You can update the status (e.g., from `Applied` to `Interviewing`), add contact names, or update links on the fly.
-- **Manual Entry:** A form is provided to manually add applications to the tracker that weren't created through a Resume Project.
+- <u>**Manual Entry**</u>: A form is provided to manually add applications to the tracker that weren't created through a Resume Project.

-#### User Journey Example (`Tracker` Tab):
+#### <u>User Journey Example (`Tracker` Tab)</u>:

-18. Alex clicks on the `Tracker` tab to see his progress.
+23. Alex clicks on the `Tracker` tab to see his progress.
-19. In the `Applications` view, the "Innovate Inc." role is already there from when he clicked `Track Application`.
+24. In the `Applications` view, the "Innovate Inc." role is already there from when he clicked `Track Application`.
 He clicks on the status dropdown and changes it from `To Apply` to `Applied`.
-20. He then clicks the `Emails` sub-tab and sees the email to Jane Doe has been logged automatically.
+25. He then clicks the `Emails` sub-tab and sees the email to Jane Doe has been logged automatically.
 Its status is `Sent`.
-21. A week later, Jane replies to schedule an interview!
+26. A week later, Jane replies to schedule an interview!
 Alex returns to the tracker, updates the application status to `Interviewing`, and the email status to `Replied`.

-### Performance Overview (`Dashboard` Tab)
+### 2.5 Performance Overview (`Dashboard` Tab)

 Visual analytics to understand your job search progress.

-- **KPI Cards**: At-a-glance metrics for total applications, interviews, pending applications, and rejections.
+- <u>**KPI Cards**</u>: At-a-glance metrics for total applications, interviews, pending applications, and rejections.
-- **Charts:**
+- <u>**Charts**</u>:
-    - *Application Funnel:* A doughnut chart showing the distribution of your applications by status.
+    - <u>*Application Funnel*</u>: A doughnut chart showing the distribution of your applications by status.
-    - *Applications Over Time:* A bar chart showing how many applications you've sent out each week.
+    - <u>*Applications Over Time*</u>: A bar chart showing how many applications you've sent out each week.
-    - *Email Status:* A doughnut chart showing the status of your tracked emails (Sent, Replied, etc.).
+    - <u>*Email Status*</u>: A doughnut chart showing the status of your tracked emails (Sent, Replied, etc.).

-#### User Journey Example (Dashboard Tab):
+#### <u>User Journey Example (Dashboard Tab)</u>:

-22. At the end of the week, Alex wants to see a summary of his efforts.
+27. At the end of the week, Alex wants to see a summary of his efforts.
 He goes to the Dashboard tab.
-23. He glances at the KPI cards and sees his `Total Applications` count has increased, and more importantly, the `Interviewing` count is now at 1.
+28. He glances at the KPI cards and sees his `Total Applications` count has increased, and more importantly, the `Interviewing` count is now at 1.
-24. He looks at the `Application Funnel` chart, which visually confirms that one of his applications has moved into the interview stage, motivating him for the week ahead.
+29. He looks at the `Application Funnel` chart, which visually confirms that one of his applications has moved into the interview stage, motivating him for the week ahead.

 ## 3. Setup Instructions
 To run ApplySmart locally, you will need Docker Desktop installed and running on your machine.

-### 1. Clone the Repository
+### 3.1 Clone the Repository
 - Open your terminal and clone the project repository from its source.

     ```bash